-Academic Policies and Regulations
+Academic Policies and Regulations - Undergraduate

 All policies and regulations outlined in this catalog will be interpreted and managed according to procedures which are too lengthy to be printed here.
-These protocols may be found in the office of the academic dean for each school.
+These protocols may be found in the office of the appropriate dean for each college or school.
 Students may appeal all academic policies and regulations to the appropriate dean, who may, depending on the circumstances, consult the Dean of Students.

-Note: all policies and procedures pertain to CAS/SBA, School of Nursing, School of Education and SPCS unless specifically addressed in the SPCS section.
+Note: all policies and procedures pertain to the College of Arts and Sciences, School of Business, School of Nursing, School of Education and SPCS unless specifically addressed.